We are neither qualified – nor authorized – to discuss the relationship between any product we supply and cancer – and, we may add, rightly so.

 MM: I find myself agreeing with Peggy all the way.
 Knowing a little bit about Metabolic Typing, I have to say that a raw vegan diet does NOT work for everyone.
 We are far too complex and individual for ANY diet to work for everyone.
 And I think the critiqu…See More

 MM: Ready for a grass-fed organic steak right about now.

 ML: I completely respect that many people have tried some variation of the vegan diet and it didn’t work for them.
 My own husband was one of those people until he discovered 80/10/10.
 So obviously I would never ridicule or judge anyone for earnestly believing they need to eat meat.
 It is this gloating, this flaunting that I don’t understand.

-WN: ML, in my defense I will tell you that I eat most anything that grows out of the ground raw.
+WN: ML, in my defense I will tell you that I eat almost anything that grows out of the ground raw.
 Just like the animals I eat do!
-But rather than lump all meat together, I think the virtues of game meat over slaughtered store bought meat should be observed.
+But rather than lump all meat together, I think the virtues of game meat over slaughtered store-bought meat should be observed.
 That’s the main reason I hunt, in addition to the admiration I have for the large game species.
 They are magnificent creatures!

 MM: … That argument could go on forever in the same vein never proving anything.
 As I have learned in my Landmark courses and seminars, Arrogance is believing that the way YOU believe the world is, IS the way the world is.
 It’s been a long time since I’ve seen such a clear example of that concept.

 Ian: If you’ve got this far you will see that there are as many opinions about diet, cancer and alkalizing as there are stars in the sky.